Abdirahman283/EPL-named-queries-for-bet-app/README.md

 ## 📊 **Recommended Visualizations**

-- **Bar Charts** → Top scorers, total goals by team
+- **Bar Charts** → Top scorers, total goals by team, yellow card counts
-- **Line Charts** → Trends over time, such as form summaries
+- **Line Charts** → Match trends over rounds or recent form
-- **Tables** → Win/loss/draw summaries
+- **Tables** → Match summaries, referee activity summaries
-- **Heatmaps** → Team performance home vs away
+- **Heatmaps** → Home vs away performance by team

-These visualizations can be used inside the betting application or exported to external dashboards (Power BI, Tableau).
+These visualizations can be used in a betting application or exported to external dashboards (Power BI, Tableau).

 ---

 ## 🔗 **How to Use**

-1. Load the Premier League match data into MongoDB.
+1. Load the Premier League match data into your MongoDB database.
-2. Open the `named_queries.js` file and run the provided aggregation pipelines in the MongoDB shell or Compass.
+2. Open the `named_queries.js` file and run the provided aggregation pipelines in MongoDB Compass or the shell.
-3. Use the outputs to derive key metrics and feed them into the betting odds configuration system.
+3. Use the outputs to derive key metrics for betting odds configuration and performance analysis.
-4. Optionally, export results for further visualization or machine learning models.
+4. Optionally, export the query results for visualization or integration into analytics tools.

 ---